awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-vpc-volume.md

 ## Selecting the time range for the activity details<a name="drilldown-vpc-volume-time-range"></a>

-The time range for the activity details is highlighted on the profile panel charts\.

-By default, the activity details are for the current scope time\.
+ When you first display the activity details, the time range is either the scope time or a selected time interval\.
 You can change the time range for the activity details\.

 **To change the time range for the activity details**